Caroline Records: US label

 In 1983, the Caroline name was reused by Virgin in the US as the importer Caroline Distribution.
 Caroline Distribution founded the current Caroline Records in 1986.
 Some Caroline Records CDs issued in the US, bore the label name Caroline Blue Plate, especially Virgin UK originally-issued progressive rock records.
 Caroline Records was merged into Virgin Records after Virgin was acquired by Thorn EMI.
 Caroline Distribution was separated and became part of EMI Music Distribution.
 In 2013, the brand was revived by Universal Music Group under Capitol Music Group.

 France label

 Caroline France was created in 2014 by Thomas Lorain following a call from Caroline who wanted a subsidiary in France.

-Caroline France renames itself Virgin Records France in 2021 following the launch of Virgin Music Label & Artist Services.
+Caroline France renamed itself Virgin Records France in 2021 following the launch of Virgin Music Label & Artist Services.

 Primo Scree

 Primo Scree was an imprint of Caroline Records created by Ned Hayden of the Action Swingers, who had previously been a sales rep at Caroline.
 Its releases included the Action Swingers' single "Fear of a Fucked Up Planet", as well as Gumball's debut album Special Kiss and Monster Magnet's debut album Spine of God.